Abbasid Caliphate: Architecture

+Arts

+The establishment of Abbasid power based in Iraq, rather than Syria, resulted in a cultural and artistic development influenced not only by the Mediterranean and Middle Eastern traditions but also by connections further afield with India, Central Asia, and China.
+The importation of Chinese ceramics elicited local imitations but also stirred innovations in local production.
+Abbasid ceramics became a more important art form with greater emphasis on decoration.
+A major innovation was the emergence of monochrome and polychrome lustreware, a technical achievement that had an important impact on the wider development of Islamic ceramics.
+Glassware also became a more important art form and was likely the origin of the lustre technique that was introduced into ceramics.
+Few textiles have survived but the production of tiraz, textiles with royal inscriptions, is well attested.

+Another major art form was calligraphy and manuscript production.
+During the Abbasid period, Arabic calligraphy evolved into a more refined discipline.
+Rounded Kufic script was typical and became increasingly stylized.
+Parchment only allowed for a few lines of script, but from the late 8th century onward paper began to be produced.
+Qur'ans are the main type of book to have survived from this period.

+Science and technology

 Science

-The reigns of Harun al-Rashid (786–809) and his successors fostered an age of great intellectual achievement.
-In large part, this was the result of the schismatic forces that had undermined the Umayyad regime, which relied on the assertion of the superiority of Arab culture as part of its claim to legitimacy, and the Abbasids' welcoming of support from non-Arab Muslims.
-It is well established that the Abbasid caliphs modeled their administration on that of the Sassanids.
-Harun al-Rashid's son, Al-Ma'mun (whose mother was Persian), is even quoted as saying:

 A number of medieval thinkers and scientists living under Islamic rule played a role in transmitting Islamic science to the Christian West.
 In addition, the period saw the recovery of much of the Alexandrian mathematical, geometric and astronomical knowledge, such as that of Euclid and Claudius Ptolemy.
 These recovered mathematical methods were later enhanced and developed by other Islamic scholars, notably by Persian scientists Al-Biruni and Abu Nasr Mansur.

 Christians (particularly Nestorian Christians) contributed to the Arab Islamic Civilization during the Umayyads and the Abbasids by translating works of Greek philosophers to Syriac and afterwards to Arabic.
 Nestorians played a prominent role in the formation of Arab culture, with the Academy of Gondishapur being prominent in the late Sassanid, Umayyad and early Abbasid periods.
 Notably, eight generations of the Nestorian Bukhtishu family served as private doctors to caliphs and sultans between the eighth and eleventh centuries.

 Algebra was significantly developed by Persian scientist Muhammad ibn Mūsā al-Khwārizmī during this time in his landmark text, Kitab al-Jabr wa-l-Muqabala, from which the term algebra is derived.
 He is thus considered to be the father of algebra by some, although the Greek mathematician Diophantus has also been given this title.
 The terms algorism and algorithm are derived from the name of al-Khwarizmi, who was also responsible for introducing the Arabic numerals and Hindu–Arabic numeral system beyond the Indian subcontinent.